Finding Balance – How To Do Half Moon Pose

 Mind Over Matter

-The Half Moon Pose Warm-Up
+Half Moon Pose Warm-Up

-This sequence opens the hips, lengthens the side waist as well as strengthens the legs, all components you’ll need in Half Moon Pose.
-Pay attention to the breath; spend 3-5 breaths in each pose and let each breath gracefully lead you into the next pose like an artful dance.
+This sequence opens the hips, lengthens the side waist, and strengthens the legs—all components necessary in Half Moon Pose.
+Pay attention to the breath; spend three to five breaths in each pose and let each breath gracefully lead you into the next pose like an artful dance.
 Do both sides.

-Getting Into Half Moon Pose
+Entering Half Moon Pose

 Fine-Tuning Half Moon Pose